LivTel/loci/README.md

 * **java ngat.loci.ccd.GetExposureProgressCommand ${hostname} 5100** Get the elapsed/remaining exposure length.
 * **java ngat.loci.ccd.ClearHeaderKeywordsCommand ${hostname} 5100** Clear the user-defined FITS header list.
 * **java ngat.loci.ccd.SetHeaderKeywordCommand ${hostname} 5100 TEST1 1.23 float "Test FITS Header" numeric** Add a user-defined FITS header (run without options to get more information on the command line arguments).

+## Filter wheel Command line test tools

+* **java ngat.loci.filterwheel.GetFilterPositionCommand ${hostname} 5101** Get the current filter in the beam.
+* **java ngat.loci.filterwheel.GetStatusCommand ${hostname} 5101** Get the connection status of the filter wheel.
+* **java ngat.loci.filterwheel.SetFilterPositionByNameCommand ${hostname} 5101 SDSS-U** Set the current filter in the beam.
+* **java ngat.loci.filterwheel.SetFilterPositionCommand ${hostname} 5101 1** Set the current wheel position in the beam.

+The current filter configuration (for the Loci Java layer) is defined on the Loci instrument control computer in the file **/icc/config/current.filter.properties**.
+This should match the filter wheel Flask API configuration for the robotic system to work.